Skip to main content

 datatype: string

-• For convenience, xacmlId can be set to concatenated namespaces, separated by dots, plus the attribute name.
+• For convenience, xacmlId should be set to the same as the attribute name (first-level yaml key).

 • datatype should be one of the JSON shorthand type codes listed in section3.3.1 Supported Data TypesOpens in a new tab of the JSON Profile of XACML 3.0 Version 1.0 specification.